danibt656/Mapache/README.md

 Remember good old <a href="https://httpd.apache.org/" target="_blank">Apache Server</a>?
 Well, I think that pretty much answers your question :^)

 ### *Can I contribute to it?*
 Yes!
-This project is licensed with the GNU Public License, so as far as I'm concerned, it's totally ok for you to create a pull request.
+This project is licensed with the MIT License, so as far as I'm concerned, it's totally ok for you to create a pull request.
 I will validate your code and, if all goes okay, you will become an oficial Racoon Contributor.

 <img style='max-heigth: 200px;' src='misc/emoji.png'/><i>Thanks for checking this project out!</i>